nocturnalsorrow/user-service-nocturne/README.md

-# 📦 Project Migrated to Monorepo
+# 📦 Project Migrated to unified repository

 This repository is no longer maintained individually.
-All related microservices have been moved to a unified monorepo:
+All related microservices have been moved to a single repository:

 👉 [Nocturne — Online Music Store](https://github.com/nocturnalsorrow/nocturne)